gamazonlab/MultilayerModelingTranscriptome/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4164791.svg)](https://doi.org/10.5281/zenodo.4164791)

-This repository contains the scripts that illustrate the appplication of the multilayer modeling approach (Azevedo T et al.) to TWAS/PrediXcan (CRP in UKB) and Variational Autoencoder model (TCGA).
+This repository contains the scripts that illustrate the appplication of the multilayer modeling approach (Azevedo T et al.) to TWAS/PrediXcan (CRP in UKB) and Variational Autoencoder (Deep Learning) model (TCGA).

 ## Reference
 [Multilayer modelling and analysis of the human transcriptome](https://doi.org/10.1101/2020.05.21.109082)